tytydraco/yessleep/out/I_Clean_Cabins_on_a_Tourist_Submarine_and_its_Expensive_in_More_Ways_than_One.md

 It shot out like vines, wrapping itself around the hanging lights, inside the turbines, and around my legs.
 When it touched me, I felt the whole ship, I could see everything it saw.

 Married women with married men, expensive champagne, photos of vacationing children.
 It wanted things to be right, its version of right.
-My legs grew weak and I fell to the floor.
+My legs grew weak, and I fell to the floor.

 "Why!?"
 I demanded.